tomandesMSH/KASPAR/README.md

 - Python 3.x

 ## ❓How to use
+### For users
+1. Go to the Releases page
+2. Download the latest version (Kaspar-Setup.exe)
+### For developers

-1. Clone or download the repository.
+1. Clone the repository
-2. Run KASPAR.bat
+2. Use KASPAR.bat
-2. Choose which script you would like to run

 ## 🎓 Documentation